jdwaymire/hubitat_envisalink/README.md

 At this time, I only support a single partition configuration.

 ## Installation
- 1. Install and configure Envisalink Connection driver
+1. Install Envisalink Connection driver
- 2. Install Envisalink Integration application
+2. Add Application Code and Load Envisalink Integration application
- 3. Using the Envisalink Integration application, configure your Zone layout
+3. Using the Envisalink Integration application, configure your IP, Password and Code to Envisalink and your Zone layout